q0j0p/day5-eda/individual.md

 *   Who are the most common contributors by username?
 Hint: you will need to connect several commands via pipes.  `sed` or `perl` with the right regular expression will allow you to extract the name from between the `<username>` ... `</username>` tags.  `sed` uses an older version of REs so you will need to escape the parentheses on the capture group.

+*   How many of the contributors are bots?

-*   What are the other contributors?
+*   Advanced:   What are the other contributors -- i.e., those entries which have a `<contributor>` tag but not a nested `<username>` tag?
 Hint: use `sed` or `perl`.
 How many of these contributors are there?
 Do they explain all of the missing contributors?